Employment Contract

 Employee vs. Independent Contractor

-The primary difference between an employee and an independent contractor is how their taxes are handled.
+The easiest difference to understand between an employee and an independent contractor is how their taxes are handled.
 An employer is responsible for withholding federal income tax, while the independent contractor is responsible for paying their own state and federal taxes.
+However, the IRS has a range of factors they use to determine an employee vs. independent contractor.
+Companies who misclassify can be subject to significant financial penalties.

 Here is a more in-depth look at the primary differences: